 Survivor or Wrongful Death Damages

-Florida Statutes § 46.021 affirms that a deceased person’s right to file a suit for damages continues after death.
-A legal representative may pursue damages on the decedent’s behalf.
+Florida Statutes § 46.021 affirms that a deceased person's right to file a suit to recover compensation continues after death.
+A legal representative may pursue damages on the decedent's behalf.
 Under Florida Statutes § 768.21, designated survivors may seek damages for support, companionship, protection, and other services provided by the decedent.

 How does a Nursing Home Defend Itself Against a Negligence Case?